 At counselling services, we are ready to listen and help guide you in your goals towards better well-being.
-We offer safe, secure virtual counselling and in-person counselling-with COVID precautions.
+We offer in-person counselling and virtual counselling options if desired.
 We have various counsellors available throughout the week to suit your schedule.
 Book a session today.

 Your safety is our top concern

 Columbia does note tolerate sexual misconduct or harassment of any kind.

 At Columbia, we strive to be a Christ-centered community.
 We are 100% committed to providing an educational experience in which all individuals are treated with respect and dignity.
 We consider harassment and sexual misconduct in all their forms to be serious offenses and we do not tolerate any behaviour that undermines the self-worth, learning, or productivity of a member of our community.

 If you feel you have experienced sexual misconduct or harassment as a student, you can submit a form through our secure online reporting partner, REES.

 Hi, my name is Elaine Binnema, and I am the counselling supervisor at Columbia.
 I have enjoyed counselling in private practice for over 10 years and feel blessed to be able to supervise student counsellors at Columbia Bible College to help provide CBC with a helpful, safe, counselling space.
 Our hope is that you will be able to work through life’s challenges and move towards the healthiest you.